Dr. Konstantinos Kanistras

 Arnab is a Junior in Aerospace Engineering whose primary research interest lies in Active Flow Control (AFC), aimed at improving the lift characteristics of an aircraft’s wing by delaying recirculation effects.
 He is also interested in incorporating Active Flow Control (AFC) with morphing wing technology as well as investigating biologically inspired methods of flight control.
 Arnab is currently a Student Affiliate of the Royal Aeronautical Society and intends to pursue these interests further at a Graduate level.

 Sarah is a Junior majoring in Aerospace Engineering.
 She is researching various methods of Active Flow Control with an emphasis in finding flaws that would prevent them from being implemented commercially or militarily.
 Sarah is originally from Oxford, Mississippi, and she currently works at Hill Technical Solutions, Inc. in Huntsville.

 Daniel is a Junior majoring in Aerospace Engineering.
 He is originally from Canberra, Australia and currently plays on the UAH Men's Soccer Team.
 He is assisting in research involving aircraft design and optimization to reduce fuel burn in commercial aircraft.

-Reid is currently a Senior majoring in Aerospace Engineering.
-His research interests are in the area of Boundary Layer Ingestion (BLI) and its fuel burn reduction on jet engines.
+Reid received his BS in Aerospace Engineering from the University of Alabama in Huntsville in 2019.
 Although he is originally from Huntsville, Alabama, he attended an Engineering Academy in Virginia for high school and returned to Huntsville to obtain a Bachelor’s degree in Aerospace Engineering.
-He plans to continue into graduate work at UAH in pursuit of a Master’s Degree after graduation.
+He is currently working as a Systems Engineer for CACI BIT Systems in Sterling, Virginia.